MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/multi-factor-authentication.md

 4. You will then choose settings for your new application.
     a.
 Enter a display name for the application (e.g. GPMFAApp)
     b.
-For **Supported account types** select the second option (**Account in any organizational directory (Any Microsoft Entra ID account – Multitenant)**) for most all configurations.
+For **Supported account types** prior to the Fall 2023 (18.6) release you were limited to the second option (**Account in any organizational directory (Any Microsoft Entra ID account – Multitenant)**).
+If you are on 18.6 or later you can also use the (**Account in this organizational directory only (%domain% only - Single tenant)**) option.
 Choosing the wrong option can lead to an Unknown Error when using MFA in Dynamics GP.

     <img src="media/image51.png" alt="Account types in wizard for registering an app" width="437" height="320" />